Huttoft: Landmarks

-The Poet Laureate John Betjeman (1906–1984) was fond of Lincolnshire: Wolds, Marsh and the Georgian town of Louth.
+The Poet Laureate John Betjeman (1906–1984) was fond of Lincolnshire: wolds, marsh and the Georgian town of Louth.
 He refers to St Margaret's, Huttoft, in the second of his Lincolnshire poems, A Lincolnshire Church.
 This is one of his longer poems and also mentions the vicar of 1943–1959, Theophilus Caleb, whom he met.

-The Wesleyan Methodist chapel in Sutton Road, Huttoft, joined the Alford, Skegness and Wainfleet Methodist Circuit in 1997.
+The Wesleyan Methodist chapel in Sutton Road joined the Alford, Skegness and Wainfleet Methodist Circuit in 1997.

 The Primitive Methodists also had a chapel, in Church Lane, which was on the Alford Methodist circuit until 1963 and has since been demolished, but its graveyard remains.

-Huttoft windmill, in the centre of the village, is a Grade II listed building.
+Huttoft windmill, in the centre of the village, is Grade II listed.
 It lost its sails in 1945 in a storm after a century of milling.

 Huttoft School was built as a National School in 1840 and enlarged in 1874.
-It was known as Huttoft CE School by 1914, and became Huttoft County Primary in 1947.
+It was known as Huttoft CE School by 1914 and became Huttoft County Primary in 1947.
 It became a grant-maintained school and has been known as Huttoft Primary (GM) School since 1999.

 Huttoft Bank Pit, some 2.5 mi east of the village, is a nature reserve protected by the Lincolnshire Wildlife Trust.
 It provided clay for repairs to the sea bank after the North Sea flood of 1953.
-It includes a large open water area and extensive reed beds.
+It includes a large area of open water and extensive reed beds.
 Huttoft Bank leads to Huttoft Beach, also known as Moggs Eye.
+The coastal path links to Anderby and Chapel Point in the south and Sandilands to the north.

 Huttoft is the location of the Radcliffe Donkey Sanctuary.